 Relying Upon Hearsay Is Risky Strategy One of the best examples of 'hearsay', and multiple layered hearsay at that, involves the character Simone...Learn More

 Basis for Calculating Small Claims Court Costs Typically, with some exceptions, s.
 29 of the Courts of Justice Act, R.S.O.
 1990, c. ...Learn More

-Helpful Guide to Understanding the Various Legal Issues Resolvable Within Small Claims Court Significant debate among legal practitioners often arises as to whether the Small Claims Court holds...Learn More
+Helpful Guide to Understanding the Various Legal Issues Resolvable Within Small Claims Court Significant debate among legal practitioners often arises as...Learn More